YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that the operating system reported an error while performing operation oooo on custom errors file ffff.

 Action: Check that ffff is a proper path to the custom errors file.
-If it is incorrect, set the gtm_custom_errors environment variable to point to the correct file.
+If it is incorrect, set the ydb_custom_errors environment variable to point to the correct file.
 If the file path is correct, verify that the user has access to the file and correct any permissions issues.

 -----------------
 DBADDRALIGN